byunghyun23/super-resolution/README.md

-# Super-Resolution Based on SRGAN
+# Super-Resolution Based on SRGAN and Sliding Window

 ## Introduction
-This is a TensorFlow implementation for Super-Resolution based on SRGAN.
+This is a TensorFlow implementation for Super-Resolution based on SRGAN and Sliding Window.
 Ref: https://github.com/leftthomas/SRGAN

 ## Dataset